taoranzhishang/taoranzhishang/README.md

 <br />
 <br />

-Hi, I'm Colder, a financial professional from Asia with a background in financial engineering and quantitative trading, and I am now involved in the Web 3.0 industry.
-I specialize in macro and microeconomic analysis, quantitative analysis, hedging, and arbitrage, as well as traditional chart trading.
+Hi, I'm Colder, **a financial professional** from Asia with **a background in financial engineering and quantitative trading**, and I am now involved in the **Web 3.0 industry**.

+I specialize in **macro and microeconomic analysis**, **quantitative analysis**, **hedging**, and **arbitrage**, as well as **traditional chart trading**.

 My favorite markets are gold and directly quoted forex, and I am also trading cryptocurrencies now.
 I look forward to connecting with like-minded individuals and those interested in exchanging knowledge.
 I look forward to your visit.